By Julie Roberts, M.S., CCC-SLP

-How this particular story ends: Fifty percent of my SLP job is advocacy on behalf of my students.
+How this particular story ends: Fifty percent of my SLP job is advocacy for my students.
 This includes discontinuing toxic goals and providing research and education to professional colleagues and the parents and caregivers of my students.
 In this instance, I email the campus special education to formally request to discontinue XYZ’s social skills training goal.
-I attach recent research studies that support discontinuing this toxic goal along with suggesting that XYZ’s peers could use some social skills training in empathy, acceptance, and inclusion – Yes, I wrote this in the email.
-After reading the entire assessment report I conclude that what XYZ really needs to learn is how to self-determine the abstract qualities of authentic friendship, and then distinguish between superficial and meaningful relationships with peers.
+I attach recent research studies that support discontinuing this toxic goal and suggest that XYZ’s peers could use some social skills training in empathy, acceptance, and inclusion – Yes, I wrote this in the email.
+After reading the entire assessment report, I conclude that what XYZ really needs to learn is how to self-determine the abstract qualities of authentic friendship and then distinguish between superficial and meaningful relationships with peers.

-Every single one of the autistic, along with several other kids on my very large caseload struggle with identifying Friend, Friendly, Not a Friend.
+Every single one of the autistic students, along with several other kids on my very large caseload, struggle with identifying Friend, Friendly, Not a Friend.

-XYZ also needs to evaluate whether a social situation is safe, neutral, or unsafe, learn how to detect subtle bullying and manipulative behavior through observing language and context, how to self-determine and enforce their own boundaries, and how to interpret various types of sarcasm.
-All of these targets are receptive, expressive, and pragmatic language-related and align with Common Core Standards for Language: Knowledge of Language, Integration of Knowledge and Ideas, and Vocabulary Acquisition.
+XYZ also needs to evaluate whether a social situation is safe, neutral, or unsafe, learn how to detect subtle bullying and manipulative behavior through observing language and context, self-determine and enforce their own boundaries, and interpret various types of sarcasm.
+These targets are receptive, expressive, and pragmatic language-related and align with Common Core Standards for Language: Knowledge of Language, Integration of Knowledge and Ideas, and Vocabulary Acquisition.
 More importantly, in addition to increasing XYZ’s language abilities, successfully meeting these goals will directly impact their safety, mental health, and self-determination in their educational and community settings.

 Empowering Social Communication Goals